 Growing Hardy Hibiscus

 If it seems like we talk a lot about hibiscus, it’s because we do!
-Not long ago, we talked about Rose of Sharon, which is a species of hibiscus as well (Hibiscus syriacus).
-Rose of Sharon, or Althea, is a woody shrub or small tree.
+For the past few months, we have been talking about tropical hibiscus, and they are truly something!
 Today, we want to talk about perennial hibiscus, also called hardy hibiscus or rose mallow, which is Hibiscus moscheutos.
 Like many other perennials, these die back to the ground after a killing frost and come back from the root system the following year.
 There have been many improvements to this North American native plant; improved cultivars of a native are called nativars.

 It can be hard to find hardy hibiscus exactly when you want them, which for us, seems to be April.
 They don’t come out of dormancy that early, or if they do, they aren’t strong plants at that time.
-They are really going strong by the end May and at this time, end of June, they are fully budded and starting to bloom, both in gardens around town and in containers here at Good Earth.
+They are growing strong now, late May and by the end of June, they will be fully budded and starting to bloom.

 A close-up of a green plant with pointed leaves featuring creamy white edges and reddish veins, captured in bright sunlight with more foliage blurred in the background.